hydro-informatics/hydro-informatics.github.io/pages/numerics/tm3d.md

 {% include tip.html content="Save the project by clicking on the disk symbol." %}

-{% include note.html content="If an info or warning windows pops up and asks for defining the order to apply, that means the geometry groups contain too many elements.
-In this case go back to the [geometry creation](#geo2d) and make sure that always only one element is added per group.
+{% include note.html content="If info or warning windows pops up and asks for defining the order to apply, that means the geometry groups contain too many elements.
+In this case, go back to the [geometry creation](#geo2d) and make sure that always only one element is added per group.
 For more complex models, the order of mesh hypotheses may not be an error, but in this simple case it must not appear being an issue." %}

 ### Compute Mesh